 Lassen Volcanic National Park is a science enthusiast's dream come true.
 The many geothermal features in addition to the fact that it's home to all four kinds of volcano (shield, lava dome, cinder cone, and composite, also known as stratovolcanoes) mean that there's tons to learn about and observe here.
 See geothermal power at work in the steaming geysers, bubbling mudpots, and strangely pigmented features across the park.

 For a more serene experience, head to Northern California's Redwood National Park.
 Home to stands of massive, stately redwood trees, the forests here are unlike anything anywhere else in the world.
-Trails take you through mossy, fern-covered woodland and past some of the country's tallest and thickest trees.
+Trails take you through mossy, fern-covered woodland and past some of the country's tallest, thickest, and most majestic trees.

 Crater Lake National Park is a very unique place.
 The calm waters of the deep, clear lake hide an explosive past: The lake is actually a filled in volcanic crater, left behind from a violent eruption.
 Drive around the rim of the lake for ever-changing and beautiful views of the landscape, or take a boat ride out to Wizard Island to experience what it's like right in the middle of it all.